sensu/sensu-docs/content/sensu-go/5.0/guides/securing-sensu-go.md

     parent: guides
 ---

 As with any piece of software, it is critical to minimize any attack surface exposed by the software.
 Sensu is no different.
-If you are familiar with Sensu, you are already aware of the [component pieces that need to be secured][1].
-Sensu Go, while different its deployment architecture, still contains component pieces that will need to be secured in order to be considered "production ready":
+The following component pieces need to be secured in order for Sensu to be considered production ready:

 * Sensu agent to server communication
 * etcd peer communication